 Nationally there is very little data, and the IUCN-approved Red List of British Mammals now classifies the harvest mouse as Near Threatened in Great Britain and Critically Endangered in Scotland.
 If we know where harvest mice are in Devon, we can help to protect them and manage areas sympathetically: habitat that is good for harvest mice is good for lots of other species too.

 The survey period is between October and March each year as that is the best time of year to look for nests, as well as avoiding disturbing breeding females.
 Our aim is to find out where harvest mice are in Devon, and we do this through running surveys, training people about harvest mice and how to find nests, and running a trail-cam project.
 We also go out and about when possible to events such as bioblitzes so that people can learn more about this fascinating species-and meet our captive mice for themselves.
-We’re hoping very soon to start an owl-pellet dissection strand to the project to see if we can get more harvest mouse records that way.
+We’re hoping to start an owl-pellet dissection strand to the project to see if we can get more harvest mouse records that way.